pdet/duckdb-arrow/README.md

 COPY (SELECT 42 as foofy, 'string' as stringy) TO "test.arrows";
 ```

-Both `.arrows` and `.arrow` will be automatically recognized by DuckDB as Arrow IPC files.
+Both `.arrows` and `.arrow` will be automatically recognized by DuckDB as Arrow IPC streams.
 However, if you wish to use a different extension, you can manually specify the format using:

 ```sql